GreenDelta/olca-modules/olca-io/README.md

 an openLCA unit (with unit group and flow property).
 This is a fixed list and can be found in the file `ei3_unit_map.csv`.

+### Parameters

+It is currently not possible to evaluate all parameters of the ecoinvent database with openLCA because of the following reasons:

+* there are `LiveLink` functions which link to system local Excel tables in formulas of some data sets
+* there are functions like `UnitConversion` (would mean that a formula interpreter knows units) or `Ref(<UUID>)` (would mean that we have have the same context UUIDs in our data sets available in the calculation)

+Thus, by default we do not import the parameters.
+However, the import of parameters can be enabled via

+     EcoSpold2Import e2Import = ...
+     e2Import.setImportParameters(true);

 TODO
 ----
 * import unknown units and handle flow properties (see problems above)